Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 5. **At this point I have a VNet protected by the security group that blocks all traffic.
 No virtual machine is added yet, but the Goal is to create 3 machines in the same resource group**

-6. Set up cryptographic **SSH keys** to access cloud servers, Passwords are weak because they can be brute forced.
+6. Set up cryptographic **SSH keys-First** to access cloud servers, Passwords are weak because they can be brute forced.
 This is called `ground up security`. key commands: `ssh-keygen`, Do not enter any password and press enter twice,`cat ~/.ssh/id_rsa.pub`- to view the key.
 I did this on my laptop

 7. So far I only have a VNet-no VM, Create a new Virtual Machine in Azure using +Add: Specify the resource group(Red-Team), Call this first VM **Jump-Box-Provisioner VM**.
 Be consistent with the region selected.
 I am on track to create 3 VMs - imp-these should share the same resource group and the region and the security group.
 The first VM is called Jump-box the other 2 Web-1 and Wb-2